joaomariowd/EC/README.md

 # EC
-Some PHP classes that can be used to have some ORM (Object-relational mapping), follow the ActiveRecord pattern.
+Some PHP classes that can be used to have ORM (Object-relational mapping), follow the ActiveRecord pattern.
 There's other classes for pagination, User ACL and much more.

 ## Usage